-With the oversight and under the direction of our legal department, our compliance department, led by our Vice President of Compliance, oversees, maintains and implements a compliance program in conjunction with our operations in each jurisdiction.
-In addition to our legal and compliance departments, we have local regulatory/compliance counsel engaged in every jurisdiction (state and local) in which we operate.
-Together with on-site management in each jurisdiction, our legal and compliance departments are responsible for ensuring operations and employees strictly comply with applicable laws, regulations and licensing conditions and ensure that operations do not endanger the health, safety or welfare of the community.
-We designate a duly qualified and experienced manager at each location who is responsible to coordinate with operational units within each facility (to extent applicable) to ensure that the operation and all employees are following and complying with our written security procedures and all regulatory compliance standards.
+With the oversight and under the direction of the VP of Compliance, the Company's legal department oversees, maintains and implements a compliance program in conjunction with its operations in each jurisdiction.
+In addition to the Company's legal and compliance departments, the Company has local regulatory/compliance counsel engaged in every jurisdiction (state and local) in which it operates.
+Together with on-site management in each jurisdiction, the Company's legal and compliance departments are responsible for ensuring operations and employees strictly comply with applicable laws, regulations and licensing conditions and ensure that operations do not endanger the health, safety or welfare of the community.
+The Company designates a duly qualified and experienced manager at each location who is responsible to coordinate with operational units within each facility (to extent applicable) to ensure that the operation and all employees are following and complying with the Company's written security procedures and all regulatory compliance standards.

-In conjunction with our human resources and operations departments, the compliance and quality departments help oversee and implement training for all employees, including on the following topics:
+In conjunction with the Company's human resources and operations departments, the compliance and quality departments help oversee and implement training for all employees, including on the following topics: